Do you buy all forms gold? Even my old broken jewelry?

 It is very unlikely that you actually have a real one.
 They are expensive because they are VERY rare.
-Many, Many 1943 copper penny fakes exist.
-To read more click here.
+Many 1943 copper pennyfakes exist.

 Should I sort my coins by date before bringing them in?

 It’s not worth the effort.
 You might be tempted to organize your coins by individual date.
-People have brought us their coins carefully arranged by date and by decade and placed in separate Ziploc bags, paper envelopes, and coin tubes.
+People have brought us their coins carefully arranged by date and decade usually placed in separate Ziploc bags, paper envelopes / coin tubes.

-When we appraise a collection the first thing we do is separate coins by their composition (e.g. copper, nickel, silver or gold).
-If possible, organizing your collection into these groups will be a great help:
+When we appraise a collection, the first thing we do is separate coins by their composition (e.g. copper, nickel, silver or gold).
+If you must organize your collection – put into these groups: